 Departing Pisa, you can take a train from the central station to either Lucca or San Miniato.
 As we started our walk in San Miniato, our day by day description of this walk on the Via Francigena in Tuscany will start from here.
 When you arrive in San Miniato, on first glance it seems the same as any small suburban town however when you call your hotel for pick up you are taken to the upper or ‘old’ town.
 The old town up on the hill provides stunning views of the Tuscan countryside and the town itself is quite interesting with charming side streets, authentic restaurants and old medieval buildings.

-This section of the Via Francigena in general is very well marked and it would be quite difficult to lose your way.
+This section of the Via Francigena, in general, is very well marked and it would be quite difficult to lose your way.
 You will see the red and white trail markings and arrow signs with ‘Via Francigena’ clearly written on them.
-From San Miniato you make your way straight through the old town before walking parallel to a main road for approximately 5km (if you are doing the easy walk, you will skip these kms as the hotel will give you a lift 5km to the trail).
+From San Miniato, you make your way straight through the old town before walking parallel to the main road for approximately 2km (if you are doing the easy walk, you will skip these kms as the hotel will give you a lift 2km to the trail).

 The walk from San Miniato ends after a rather elevated walk to Gambassi Terme, a town which in itself is quite basic but a nice place to stop and rest for the night before getting back on track.
 The next day you walk to fascinating San Gimignano, a walled hill top town with unrivalled views of the countryside.
 While here you can get a nice lunch in one of the many cafes/bars or if you are completing the ‘easy walk’ you can stop for the night.
 The main attractions of San Gimignano include the Collegiate Church and Church of Sant’ Agostino containing beautiful frescos.
 The town is also quite popular with tourists and you can purchase gifts, clothing and local wine either produced in San Gimignano itself of the nearby Chianti region.
 From San Gimigniano you depart from the southern end of the town and back on to the Via Francigena passing small hamlets before entering Colle di Val d’Elsa.